 Your current customers have likely provided you with rich data from a demographic/firmographic perspective.
 You can map this against customers who are already using the product mix or tier you are trying to sell.

 If it’s a new offering, you will use the Ideal Customer Profile (ICP) that informed your new offering.

-The approach to your model’s activity component will somewhat depart from how we typically think of activity when building acquisition models.
+The way we will include activity in our model is different from how we usually think about activity when building acquisition models.

 Although engagement with marketing may still play a part, think of a web visit to the product page for the thing you are trying to sell.
 A larger part can and likely should be a combination of product usage and third-party intent data.

 As an example, let’s say you are a SaaS billing platform that offers Tax Compliance features at your highest plan tier.